alexmy21/SGS.ai/README.md

 HLLSets provide the perfect balance of accuracy and efficiency for SGS.ai's large-scale data processing needs:

-- Memory-efficient: Count millions of unique elements in KBs of memory
+- Memory-efficient: Approximating millions of unique elements in KBs of memory

 - Real-time analytics: Process streaming data with constant-time operations